maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

     .. method:: set_show_full (show, opacity)

         Send a message to the window manager setting the visibility of the remote texture.
 This will only affect the visibility of the remote texture set by the compositing window manager in its own rendering pipeline, after X has drawn the window to the off-screen buffer.
-This setting, naturally, has no effect if the :class:`HildonRemoteTexture` widget is not visible in X11 terms (i.e. realized and mapped).
+This setting, naturally, has no effect if the :class:`RemoteTexture` widget is not visible in X11 terms (i.e. realized and mapped).

         Furthermore, if a widget is parented, its final visibility will be affected by that of the parent window.